-- 1. Apply dig blueprint to designate dig areas - 2.
-Wait for miners to dig - 3.
-Apply meta buildprint to build buildings and designate/configure stockpiles - 4.
-Wait for buildings to get built - 5.
-Apply the final query blueprint to configure the room
+- 1. Run /bed1 to designate dig areas

+- 2. Wait for miners to dig

+- 3. Run /bed234 meta buildprint to build buildings and designate/configure stockpiles

+- 4. Wait for buildings to get built

+- 5. Run /bed5 to configure the rooms as bedrooms

 You can use meta blueprints to lay out your fortress at a larger scale as well.
-The #< and #> notation is valid in meta blueprints, so you can, for example, store the dig blueprints for all the levels of your fortress in different sheets in a spreadsheet, and then use a meta blueprint to designate your entire fortress for digging at once.
-For example, say you have a spreadsheet with the following layout:
+The # < and # > notation is valid in meta blueprints, so you can, for example, store the dig blueprints for all the levels of your fortress in different sheets in a spreadsheet, and then use a meta blueprint to designate your entire fortress for digging at once.
+For example, say you have a .xlsx spreadsheet with the following layout: